 The UN Irish Pub & Restaurant

-A fixture on Ratvithi Road near Chiang Mai's old city, this two-floor Irish pub and sports bar draws a loyal crowd of expats, locals, and travellers looking for solid Western food and a relaxed, familiar atmosphere.
-The beer garden adds an outdoor dimension that gives it a more open, casual feel than a typical indoor pub, and live sports screenings — Premier League matches, major tennis tournaments, and more — make it a natural gathering point on game days.
-The food menu is a genuine highlight.
-Visitors consistently praise the Guinness beef pie, Cornish pasty, and traditional American-style breakfasts, all made on-site.
-The bakery operation and handmade coffee drinks, including a Thai-style iced coffee, round out a menu that goes well beyond standard pub fare.
-Mid-range pricing keeps it accessible, with some items offering strong value for money.
-Good to know: with opening hours starting at 9am every day, this works equally well as a breakfast or brunch stop as it does an evening bar.
-Those planning to catch a specific sports match are better served by checking the pub's website or social channels in advance, as atmosphere and seating availability can vary significantly depending on what is on the screens.
+A fixture on Ratvithi Road near Chiang Mai's old city, The UN Irish Pub & Restaurant draws a loyal mix of expats, locals, and travellers seeking a familiar, unhurried atmosphere without sacrificing quality.
+Spread across two floors with an outdoor beer garden, it has a more open and casual feel than a typical indoor pub, and live sports screenings — Premier League football, Grand Slam tennis, and more — make it a natural gathering point on game days.
+The food menu is a genuine reason to visit in its own right.
+The Guinness beef pie and Cornish pasty are consistent crowd favourites, and the traditional American-style breakfast has earned a following among homesick travellers.
+On-site baked goods and handmade coffee drinks, including a Thai-style iced coffee served in a large glass at strong value, round out a menu that goes well beyond standard pub fare.
+Mid-range pricing keeps it accessible across the board.
+Good to know: with doors opening at 9am every day of the week, this works just as well as a breakfast or brunch stop as it does an evening bar.
+Travellers planning to catch a specific live sports event are better off checking the pub's website or social channels in advance, as atmosphere and seating availability can shift considerably depending on what is on the screens that day.

 Experience hints